 With 478 million monthly active users in 2021, Pinterest is one of the most popular Django sites.
 The framework safeguards the flawlessness of Pinterest by allowing users to follow each other and share pins and boards.

 One of the best things about Pinterest is that it runs smoothly despite tons of high-volume images and a rich functionality.
 So, you wouldn’t see all those attractive designs, pictures, and graphics without the Python-Django combination.

 Facebook is another instance of a social network that uses Python/Django for its tech infrastructure.

 It is a notable pick among websites popular worldwide.

 According to the Facebook engineering team, Python/Django is responsible for 21% of the infrastructure’s codebase.
 Given the sky-high number of daily operations, 21% is quite nothing to sneeze at.

-Instagram has become the favorite platform of nearly 1 billion users in 2021.
+Instagram, which is probably the most popular Django example site, has become the favorite platform of nearly 1 billion users in 2021.
 But few people know that Django web framework is behind the scenes of this leading social media platform.

 Instagram started using Python/Django back in 2010.
 It only took two weeks for the Instagram founders to develop an app and launch it.

 Also, all Instagram software engineers are fond of Django, and one of them, Min Ni, said: